baptistegh/terraform-provider-lakekeeper/README.md

 ## Supported Versions

-This provider will officially support the latest three last versions of Lakekeeper starting v0.9.3, although older versions may still work.
+This provider will officially support the latest three last versions of Lakekeeper, although older versions may still work.

 The following Lakekeeper versions are used when running acceptance tests in CI:

 - Unreleased (latest-main)
+- v0.10.4
+- v0.10.3
-- v0.10.0
+- v0.10.2

 _The provider should be compatible with Lakekeeper >= v0.9.3.